Skip to content

 • Do not redesign task event handling or job event storage.

-• Do not implement the full log query CLI in the first minimal change.
+• Do not add follow/streaming log retrieval in the first minimal change.

 Proposed Minimal Implementation¤